SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

-# Sample app demonstrating some OData annotations
+# Exploring annotations

 > ⚠ This document is a work-in-progress

+This document is an exploration of annotations, in CDS and in OData, and how they work together.

-This is the complete app that is built over the series of exercises in the (now archived) [repo for the SAP CodeJam on CAP with Node.js](https://github.com/SAP-archive/cloud-cap-nodejs-codejam).
+To accompany the document, we'll use a simple app.
+The specific app we'll use is the one that is built over the series of exercises in the (now archived) [repo for the SAP CodeJam on CAP with Node.js](https://github.com/SAP-archive/cloud-cap-nodejs-codejam).
 It is included in this repo as it is a good illustration of some basic annotations.
-In particular, have a look at the annotations in the [index.cds](srv/index.cds) and [service.cds](srv/service.cds) files in the [srv/](srv/) directory.
+In particular, we will examine the annotations in the [index.cds](srv/index.cds) and [service.cds](srv/service.cds) files in the [srv/](srv/) directory.

 ## Getting things running

-Move to this directory and start things up, like this:
+Move to this directory and start up the app (and the corresponding backend services), like this:

 ```bash
 cd workingapp